 It's not a skill problem.
 It's a structural one.
-The model is powerful — and completely unaccountable.
+The model is powerful — but it doesn't remember what you decided, doesn't learn your judgment, and doesn't catch its own drift.
+It has to.

 Claude reports success.
 The output looks right.
 Three steps later, something is broken — or missing — and tracing it back costs more time than the original task.
 There was no checkpoint.
 There was no verification.
 There was just trust.

 Nothing in the model knows what depends on what.
 A change lands.
 Something else breaks.
-Fix that — something else breaks.
-The loop has no natural exit unless something outside the model is tracking the connections.
+Fix that — break another.
+Fix that — break yet another.
+This is whack-a-mole with your own codebase, and there's no natural exit unless something outside the model is tracking the connections.

 Xpansion was built by someone who lived this — not an observer diagnosing from the outside, but a builder inside the loop.
 The frustration isn't unique to developers.
 It belongs to anyone building real things with AI: products, content, systems, decisions.
 Powerful tools.
 No accountability layer.
 Until now.